Section 1. Annual Meeting.

 Section 3.
 Notice of Meetings.

 At least ninety (90) days prior to the Association’s annual meeting, the Association shall mail written notice to its members providing (i) the date, time and place of the annual meeting, (ii) notice that an election to the Board of Directors will be held at the annual meeting, and (iii) information regarding the application for candidacy to the Board of Directors.
 Such notice shall be mailed separately from any bill.
-Additional notice of the annual meeting or any special meeting, stating the place, day and hour of the meeting, and in the case of a special meeting the purpose or purposes for which the meeting is called, shall be given by publication in a newspaper of general circulation in Alcorn County, Mississippi, for three (3) successive days, the third day of such publications being not more than seven (7) days, nor less than four (4) days before the date of said meeting.
+Additional notice of the annual meeting or any special meeting, stating the place, day and hour of the meeting, and in the case of a special meeting the purpose or purposes for which the meeting is called, shall be given by publication in a newspaper of general circulation in Alcorn County, Mississippi, once each week for three (3) consecutive weeks, with the third such publication being not more than ten (10) days, nor less than three (3) days before the date of said meeting.
 The failure of any member to receive notice of an annual or special meeting of the members shall not invalidate any action which may be taken by the members at any such meeting.

 Section 4.
 Quorum.

 At least one percent (1%) of the total number of members of the Association on the day of any meeting, whether present in person or by proxy, shall constitute a quorum for the transaction of business at all meetings of the members.
 If less than a quorum is present at any meeting, a majority of those present in person or by proxy may adjourn the meeting to another date and time without further notice.
 If a quorum shall be present in person or by proxy on the date and time to which the original meeting was adjourned, then any business may be transacted which might have been transacted at the meeting as originally noticed.
 The members present at a duly organized meeting may continue to transact business until adjournment, notwithstanding the withdrawal of enough members to leave less than a quorum.

 Section 5.
 Proxy.